Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 ![option3](./contract.negotiation.state.machine.option3.png)

 Transition marked with `C` indicate a message sent by the consumer, transitions marked with `P` indicate a provider message.
 Terminal states are final; the state machine may not transition to another state.
+A new CN may be initiated if, for instance, the CN went to an error state due to a network issue.

 ## Message Types